grumpycoders/pcsx-redux/docs/Lua/file-api.md

 ## Iso files
 There is some limited API for working with ISO files.

 - `PCSX.getCurrentIso()` will return an `Iso` object representing the currently loaded ISO file by the emulator.
+- `PCSX.openIso(pathOrFile)` will return an `Iso` object opened from the specified argument, which can either be a filesystem path, or a `File` object.

-The following methods are available:
+The following methods are available on the `Iso` object:

 ```lua
 :failed()       -- Returns true if the Iso file failed in some ways.
 The Iso object is defunct if this is true.